 “I’m sorry, Nicole, I just….
 I’ve been trying to talk to you in private all night.
 It’s really important.”

 She was getting close, her arms outstretched.
-George thrust his hands out in front of him, palms forward, and forcefully said, “No!
-Stop!”
+George thrust his hands out in front of him, palms forward, and spoke with force.

 Nicole did stop, and raised her eyebrows.

 “I mean it!” said George.
 “I have to ask you something.”